 As the owner of a mobile home, the repairs you have to face will be much different than those of a single-family home or apartment.
 Typically, your repair bills will be much less as long as you are working with qualified contractors who know what they are doing.
 Some things you should watch out for include holes in the siding or roof which will cause water damage to the property.
 You should also always make sure that the skirting around the property is in good shape, without any damage.
 The skirting wraps around the home, covering the space between the floor of the mobile home and the ground.
 Damaged skirting can lead to water damage and pest problems.
 Another thing to watch out for is damage to the flooring.
 Soft spots leading to holes in the floor are a common problem for mobile homeowners.
 To ensure the property is safe and to catch any maintenance problems before they become larger issues, be sure to do a maintenance check annually.
 Also, make it clear to your tenants that they can come to you if there is ever any problem.

-A few things you can do to capitalize on mobile home investment in Southern California and Central Ohio would be to purchase mobile homes in bulk.
+A few things you can do to capitalize on mobile home investment in Ohio and California would be to purchase mobile homes in bulk.
 Or you can slowly acquire multiple properties within one park.
 This will make repairs and inspections easier if your investments are all in one place.
 Just make sure you have a good relationship with the park manager, you don’t want to have to work with someone you are constantly bumping heads with.
 Another venture common to mobile home investors is to eventually move on to investing in the mobile home parks themselves!
-With low overhead and a consistent income stream, this is the next step for many mobile home investors in the Southern California and Central Ohio area.
+With low overhead and a consistent income stream, this is the next step for many mobile home investors in the Ohio and California area.